Dua: Patience

 In Islam, to be hasty in du'a is said to be a cause of rejection of du'a.
 The type of hastiness that is forbidden in Islam is that a person leaves du'a, thinking that God will not respond to it.
 In Islam, Muslims are instructed not to give up du'a because they do not see a response immediately.

 Purity

-In Islam, in order for a person's du'a to be accepted by God, it must be for something pure and reasonable.
+In Islam, in order for a person's du'a to be accepted by God, it must be for something pure.

 Good intentions

-In Islam it is imperative that a person making du'a have the best of intentions for whatever he or she is asking.
-An example would be if someone asks for an increase in wealth, they should intend with that increase in wealth to spend more on the poor and on their relatives.
+In Islam it is imperative that a person making du'a has the best of intentions for whatever he or she is asking.
+An example would be if someone asks for an increase in wealth, they should intend to spend more of that wealth on the poor and on their relatives than on themselves.

 Attentive heart

-A Muslim is instructed to make du'a with an attentive heart.
-A Muslim should be aware of what he is saying and should believe in his or her heart that their du'a will be responded to by God.
+Muslims are instructed to make du'a with an attentive heart.
+They should be aware of what they are saying and believe in their heart that God will respond.